 Monique van Alphen Fyfe

-Monique graduated with a BArch(hons) and practised as a registered architect at Athfield Architects prior to diverting her career to law.
-She graduated with an LLB(Hons) in 2016 from Victoria University of Wellington, where she was the editor-in-chief of Victoria University's Law Review.
-She was admitted as a barrister and solicitor in 2017.
+Monique has a BArch(Hons) and practised as a registered architect at Athfield Architects prior to diverting her career to law.
+She graduated with an LLB(Hons) in 2016 from Victoria University of Wellington, and was admitted as a barrister and solicitor in 2017.
 Prior to joining chambers, she was a judges’ clerk at the High Court of New Zealand / Te Kōti Matua o Aotearoa, and Assistant Crown Counsel in the Constitutional and Human Rights team at the Crown Law Office / Te Tari Ture o te Karauna.
 She has appeared in the Waitangi Tribunal, the District Court and all levels of the superior courts.

-Monique is currently Co-Editor-in-Chief of the New Zealand Women’s Law Journal – Te Aho Kawe Kaupapa Ture a ngā Wāhine, an adjunct lecturer in property law at Victoria University, and a member of the NZLS Wellington Branch Council.
-Her publications include articles on Māori land law and legal history, and a co-authored chapter in the forthcoming book International Law: A New Zealand Perspective.
-She continues to develop her interests in criminal, property and international law, environmental and indigenous legal issues, and legal history.
+Monique is currently an adjunct lecturer in property law at Victoria University.
+Previously, she has been Editor-in-Chief of the Victoria University Law Review, Co-Editor-in-Chief of the New Zealand Women’s Law Journal – Te Aho Kawe Kaupapa Ture a ngā Wāhine, and a member of the NZLS Wellington Branch Council.
+Her publications include articles on Māori land law, legal history and international law, and a chapter in International Law: A New Zealand Perspective co-authored with Dr Guy Fiti Sinclair.
+She continues to develop her interests in public, property and international law, environmental and indigenous legal issues, and legal history.

 Eve graduated from Victoria University of Wellington in 2017 with an LLB(Hons) and a Bachelor of Arts (French and International Relations).
 She was admitted as a barrister and solicitor in 2018.
 Prior to joining chambers in August 2020, Eve worked for two and half years as a solicitor at Bell Gully in the public law team, where she advised a number of government agencies, including in relation to their procurement processes and the development of regulations.
 She also worked with the Bell Gully corporate department, providing regulatory input for their transactional work.
 Eve completed a secondment to PHARMAC in 2019.